quintel/theia/README.md

 # How To set this up

 If you want to play with this game, please follow the following instruction carefully.
 Otherwise the game might lead to unpredictable behavior.

+Below are instructions to set it up on Mac OSX.
+This game has been developed and tested on an **Mac OSX** system, but should just as well work on a Linux or Windows machine.
+Please file an [Issue](issues/new) when run into problems.

 ## Prerequisites